 Tapeschetta is a combination of tapenade and bruschetta.
 One evening when I had short notice that a few girlfriends were coming over, I quickly made this appetizer.

 It evolved from wanting to make a bruschetta, but running out of tomatoes.
-So to stretch what I had, I added some previously prepared tapenape.
-And it worked well!
+So here’s approximately what I did.
+If you ever can’t decide between bruschetta and tapenape, try both!

 1 – 8 ounce jar marinated mixed olives, pitted